Salsas

 Directions

 1. Heat 1–2 teaspoons of oil in a pan over medium-low.
 Add the quartered tomatoes and garlic.
-Cook until the tomatoes soften completely and lose their bright, fresh flavor.
+Cover and cook until the tomatoes soften completely and lose their bright, fresh flavor.
 They should look slightly mushy but not browned.

 2. Sprinkle the chile de árbol over the tomatoes.
 Cover the pan, lower the heat, and cook for about 5-8 minutes so the chiles soften and hydrate.